elizabeth-poggie/elizabeth-poggie/_content/notes/28-user-interfaces copy.md

 # Backing up Wordpress

-Your website could go downa t any point for a variety of reasons:
+Your website could go down at any point for a variety of reasons:

 - Wordpress updates
 - Hackers